Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/10/tidying-up-the-web.md

     - Psychology
 tags:
     - Attention
-    - presence
+    - Presence
-    - 'social media'
+    - 'Social Media'
 ---

 It is time to tidy up The Web.